Take action to keep your home so you have somewhere to live on release.

 Claim benefits to help with housing costs

-You may be able to claim certain benefits if you can't meet your rent or mortgage payments whilst in prison.
+You or your partner may be able to get universal credit or an SMI loan if you can't meet your rent or mortgage payments whilst in prison.

 If you live with a partner